wpendl99/.github/profile/webFrameworks/pwa/pwa.md

 ![Spotify service worker](pwaSpotifyServiceWorker.jpg)

-The `Application` tab allows you to remove the service work, install a new version, generate events, and view cached files.
+The `Application` tab allows you to remove the service worker, install a new version, generate events, and view cached files.

 ### The service worker lifecycle